pnwairfire/blueskykml/README.md

 it's because your osgeo package (/path/to/site-packages/osgeo/) is missing _gdal_array.so.
 This happens when gdal is built on a machine that lacks numpy.
-To fix this, uninstall the gdal package just installed, and then re-install with the --no-binary option to pip:
+The ```--no-binary :all:``` in the pip install command, above, is meant to fix this issue.
+If it doesn't work, try uninstalling the gdal package and then re-installing it individually with the ```--no-binary``` option to pip:

     pip uninstall -y GDAL
     pip install --no-binary :all: gdal==1.11.2